tsmx/obis-reader/README.md

    ```
    sudo usermod -a -G dialout obis
    ```
-4. As user `obis`: create a new directory for the OBIS reader solution `/home/obis/obisreader`
+4. As user `obis` create a new directory for the OBIS reader solution `/home/obis/obisreader`
    ```
    ssh obis@raspberrypi
    mkdir obisreader
    ```
-5. "Ship" the soltion from your develop machine to the Raspberry.
+5. "Ship" the solution from your develop machine to the Raspberry.
 This could be easily done using rsync:
    ```
    rsync -av -e ssh --exclude='node_modules/' ObisReader/ obis@raspberrypi:/home/obis/obisreader
    ```